mediamonks/muban/docs/storybook.md

 Using the `@root` in the partial will pass the complete context to that component.
 The context is the object you pass as the last argument.

-You can also store the data objects in a json file in the same folder and just require it in place:
+You can also store the data objects in a yaml file in the same folder and just require it in place:

 ```
 storiesOf('Paragraph', require('./paragraph'))